If you know anything about me you know that I’m a fruit guy, I love when new fruits come into season.

 Feeding Your Chickens Dried Cherries

-If you have any concerns about your chickens potentially eating the stems or pits of cherries, using dried cherries is probably the best way to avoid this issue.
-Your chickens can eat dried cherries, just try to make sure that if you decide to buy some that they don’t have any additional sugar added.
+If you have any concerns about your chickens potentially eating the stems or pits of cherries.
+You can use dried cherries is probably the best way to avoid this issue.
+Your chickens can eat dried cherries.
+Just try to make sure that if you decide to buy some that they don’t have any additional sugar added.

 Feeding Your Chickens Pitted Cherries

 The next step up from feeding something like a dried cherry would be to feed them cherries that are pitted.
-As discussed chick and can pass it without issue if it is consumed, but they could still be a choking hazard for smaller birds.
+Chicks and can pass it without issue if it is consumed.
+They could still be a choking hazard for smaller birds.